Blót: Killing of humans and other animals

 The written sources and the archaeological record indicate that in Old Norse religious practice, the sacrifice of animals, particularly pigs and horses, played a significant part in the blót.
 Closer in conception to a gift, it usually involved killing animals, and sometimes humans, in ritual fashion.

 Adam of Bremen's account of the temple at Uppsala notes that only the heads were offered.
 This practice is possibly supported by the archaeological record.
 At the temple-hall of Hofstaðir in northern Iceland, oxen were decapitated in seasonal rituals for many years and the heads displayed at the hall.
 Osteological analysis of the bones shows that the animals were killed with blows to the neck by axe or sword.
 This method was perhaps intended to produce the spectacle of a shower of arterial blood.
 Similar observations have been made at other sites such as the Viking Age birch stump found underneath the church at Frösön ("Freyr's island") in Jämtland, and a site of a possible cult-house in Borg in Östergötland.
 Both of these sites had a significant enrichment of skulls relative to other bones.
 It has been proposed that there was a widespread practice to offer the heads to the gods, whilst cooking the meat for the feast that followed.
 It has also been suggested that the number of skulls that a hall displayed would act as a status signal, indicating the size of the feast that could be hosted within.

 The written sources speak of sacrifices made of prisoners of war; Roman descriptions of Germanic tribes sacrificing their defeated enemies to Mars or Mercury have a similarity with customs related to the cult of Óðinn in Old Norse religion.
 The Icelandic skáld Helgi Trausti mentions his killing an enemy as a sacrifice to Óðinn; Egils saga einhenda ok Ásmundar berserkjabana and Orkneyinga saga describe the sacrificing of captive enemies to Óðinn.
 In depositions of remains found near Uppland, most of the human bodies are of young males with healed bone trauma, a possible congruence with the sacrificed captives of war mentioned in the written corpus.
 In almost all instances, human sacrifices occurring in the context of the Old Norse texts are related to Óðinn.
 Criminals and slaves are the humans being sacrificed in the majority of cases which has been compared to modern executions.
 Scholars doubt the reliability of some claims of human sacrifice.
-In the case of Adam of Bremen's account of the sacrifices at Uppsala, for example, the author likely exaggerated about the sacrifices of humans in order to demonise Germanic religion.
+In the case of Adam of Bremen's account of the sacrifices at Uppsala, for example, the author likely exaggerated about the sacrifices of humans to demonise Germanic religion.
 Similarly, the accuracy of the account of human sacrifice in Kjalnesinga saga has been doubted by some scholars.